-This Prospectus has been approved by the United Kingdom Financial Conduct Authority ("FCA") under Part VI of the Financial Services and Markets Act 2000 ("FSMA") as a base prospectus issued in compliance with the Prospectus Directive (as defined herein) and relevant implementing measures in the United Kingdom for the purposes of giving information with regard to the issue of the Notes described in this Prospectus for the period of 12 months from the date of this Prospectus.
-Application has been made for such Notes (other than PD Exempt Instruments (as defined below)) to be admitted to the official list (the "Official List") of the FCA and to the London Stock Exchange plc (the "London Stock Exchange") for such Notes to be admitted to trading on the London Stock Exchange's Regulated Market (the "Market").
-References in this Prospectus to Notes (other than PD Exempt Instruments) being "listed" (and all related references) shall mean that such Notes have been admitted to the Official List and have been admitted to trading on the Market.
-The Market is a regulated market for the purposes of the Directive 2014/65/EU (as amended, "MiFID II") of the European Parliament and of the Council on markets in financial instruments (a "Regulated Market").
-The relevant Final Terms in respect of the issue of any Notes (other than PD Exempt Instruments) will specify whether or not such Notes will be listed on the Official List and admitted to trading on the Market (or any other stock exchange).
-If any Notes (other than PD Exempt Instruments) are to be admitted to trading on any other stock exchange, such admission will be in addition (rather than as an alternative) to their admission to trading on the Market.
-In the case of PD Exempt Instruments, the relevant Notes will not be listed and/or admitted to trading on the Market or any other Regulated Market, and the relevant pricing supplement document (the "Pricing Supplement") will state whether or not the relevant Notes will be listed and/or admitted to trading on an unregulated market.
-Accordingly, in the case of PD Exempt Instruments, each reference in this Prospectus to the relevant Final Terms shall be read and construed as a reference to the relevant Pricing Supplement, unless the context requires otherwise.
+Application has been made for such Notes (other than PR Exempt Instruments (as defined below)) to be admitted to the official list (the "Official List") of the FCA and to the London Stock Exchange plc (the "London Stock Exchange") for such Notes to be admitted to trading on the London Stock Exchange's Main Market (the "Market").
+References in this Prospectus to Notes (other than PR Exempt Instruments) being "listed" (and all related references) shall mean that such Notes have been admitted to the Official List and have been admitted to trading on the Market.
+The Market is a regulated market for the purposes of Article 2(1)(13A) of Regulation (EU) No 600/2014 as it forms part of domestic law of the United Kingdom by virtue of the EUWA (the "UK MiFIR").
+The relevant Final Terms in respect of the issue of any Notes (other than PR Exempt Instruments) will specify whether or not such Notes will be listed on the Official List and admitted to trading on the Market (or any other stock exchange).
+If any Notes (other than PR Exempt Instruments) are to be admitted to trading on any other stock exchange, such admission will be in addition (rather than as an alternative) to their admission to trading on the Market.
+In the case of PR Exempt Instruments, the relevant Notes will not be listed and/or admitted to trading on the Market, and the relevant pricing supplement document (the "Pricing Supplement") will state whether or not the relevant Notes will be listed and/or admitted to trading on an unregulated market.
+Accordingly, in the case of PR Exempt Instruments, each reference in this Prospectus to the relevant Final Terms shall be read and construed as a reference to the relevant Pricing Supplement, unless the context requires otherwise.

-References in this Prospectus to "PD Exempt Instruments" are to instruments for which no prospectus is required to be published under the Prospectus Directive (as defined herein).
-For the purposes of any PD Exempt Instruments issued pursuant to this Programme, this document does not constitute a base prospectus within the meaning of Article 2.1 of the Prospectus Directive and will constitute listing particulars.
-Information contained in this Prospectus regarding PD Exempt Instruments and any Pricing Supplement relating thereto shall not be deemed to form part of this Prospectus, and the FCA has neither approved nor reviewed information contained in this Prospectus in connection with the offering and sale of PD Exempt Instruments or in the related Pricing Supplement to which the PD Exempt Instruments are subject.
+References in this Prospectus to "PR Exempt Instruments" are to instruments for which no prospectus is required to be published under the UK Prospectus Regulation.
+For the purposes of any PR Exempt Instruments issued pursuant to this Programme, this document does not constitute a base prospectus for the purposes of the UK Prospectus Regulation and will constitute listing particulars.
+This Prospectus does not constitute listing particulars that the FCA has reviewed or approved pursuant to Listing Rule 4 of the FCA Handbook.
+Information contained in this Prospectus regarding PR Exempt Instruments and any Pricing Supplement relating thereto shall not be deemed to form part of this Prospectus, and the FCA has neither approved nor reviewed information contained in this Prospectus in connection with the offering and sale of PR Exempt Instruments or in the related Pricing Supplement to which the PR Exempt Instruments are subject.